margaretgorguissian/margaretgorguissian.github.io/_posts/2024-12-12-Powerlifting-Meet.md

 This wasn't really a new lesson learned for me, as I already trust Jessie immensely, but it was definitely underscored at this meet.
-Jessie ran a tight ship, ensuring that all lifters she was handling were warmed up in time, refueling and resting when necessary, and on deck when needed to be.
+Jessie ran a tight ship, ensuring that all lifters she was handling were warmed up in time, refueling and resting when necessary, and standing on deck when they needed to be.
+Day of the meet I basically went "head empty" and just did everything she (or her crew) said.
 She thoughtfully chose my attempts and I wish I had believed in myself as much as she believed in me when it came to the 95kg deadlift!
-I went "head empty" and just did everything she said.

 #### Set up is everything
 The two lifts I missed, I missed in part because I whiffed the set up.
 My squats felt great, and that is the lift I have spent _the most_ time tweaking and drilling set up